yhmun/PRKit-JS/README.md

 - Import this project

 # Limitation
-- This library will not work on canvas mode of the engine
+- This library will not work with canvas mode of the engine

 # Preview Image
 ![](https://github.com/MSW9/PRKit-JS/blob/master/screenshot.png)